Unreached people group

-In Christianity, an unreached people group refers to an ethnic group without an indigenous, self-propagating Christian church movement.
+In Christianity, an unreached people group is an ethnic group without an indigenous, self-propagating Christian church movement.
 Any ethnic or ethnolinguistic nation without enough Christians to evangelize the rest of the nation is an "unreached people group".
 It is a missiological term used by Evangelical Protestants.

-The Lausanne Committee for World Evangelization defines a people group as "the largest group within which the gospel can spread as a church planting movement without encountering barriers of understanding or acceptance."

-"Nation" is sometimes used interchangeably for "people group".

-The term is sometimes applied to ethnic groups in which less than 2% of the population is Evangelical Protestant Christian, Including nations where other forms of Christianity are prevalent such as Western Catholicism, Eastern Christianity or Lutheranism.
+The Lausanne Committee for World Evangelization defines a people group as"the largest group within which the gospel can spread as a church planting movement without encountering barriers of understanding or acceptance."'Nation' is sometimes used interchangeably for "people group".
+The term is sometimes applied to ethnic groups in which less than 2% of the population is Evangelical Protestant Christian, Including nations where other forms of Christianity are prevalent such as Western Catholicism, Eastern Christianity or Judaism.